E-Newsletter Signup

 Oops!
 Something went wrong while submitting the form

-Copyright 2022 Visit Truckee-Tahoe
+Copyright 2023 Visit Truckee-Tahoe

 Get involved with Sustainable Truckee - Sign up for Truckee Stewardship Plan news, workshops, and surveys using this google form.

 Rapid growth in travel and increased rural residency, has caused considerable friction between residents, governments, tourism organizations and visitors.
 If left unmanaged, this rise in usage for a beloved place will undermine everyone’s quality of life, which will in time, forever degrade a place and sense of community.
+Taking action with needed changes in infrastructure, programs and services is imperative.

 Also in 2020, Visit Truckee-Tahoe launched the Sustainable Truckee initiative which now includes 15 programs, services and major funding sponsorships designed to protect Truckee’s environment and community character.
 As the first tourism authority, we also laid a new foundation for how and when to invite and educate visitors to respect and Take Care while here.

 For Truckee, we have both the positive and negative impacts of tourism on the local economy and our residents.
-A Destination Stewardship Plan focuses on an equitable approach that moves beyond business as usual to protect our core values and manage growth.
+A Stewardship Plan focuses on an equitable approach that moves beyond business as usual to protect our core values and manage growth.

-The effort to develop a Truckee Destination Stewardship Plan is a multi year project that began in 2020.
+The effort to develop a Truckee Stewardship Plan is a multi year project that began in 2020.
 With the help of our VIP Partners, we are well underway in developing a strategy for a tourism evolution from extraction (take) to regeneration (give and grow).
 View Our Partners

 Being Destination Stewards takes thoughtful outreach and careful listening to the individual voices of every stakeholder, especially those who oversee organizations greatly impacted by high usage time periods when our infrastructure breaks down.

 Thriving communities are not created in silos - they are created by working together.
-A Destination Stewardship Plan provides our community with an unified approach toward a shared vision.
+A Stewardship Plan provides our community with an unified approach toward a shared vision.
 To ensure that Truckee complies with the highest social and environmental standards, Visit Truckee-Tahoe is using the Mountain IDEAL Standard, a GSTC (Global Sustainable Tourism Council), a recognized framework for sustainable destinations in mountainous areas, as well as the United Nations Sustainable Development Goals (SDGs).

 You’re in!
 Thanks for joining, stay tuned for news and updates.